2014 ALA ANNUAL CONFERENCE

 International Poster Sessions—A chance to promote your library’s activities, to showcase innovative programs, and share ideas with your colleagues worldwide.

 International Papers—ALA invites you to submit a proposal for a presentation on how your library or country is addressing a selected topic.
 Contact the ALA to learn more.

 International Reception—A special evening reception will be held in your honor so you can meet other international guests as well as colleagues from the U.S.

-International Visitors Center—A place where you can relax, review the conference program, or hold small meetings with new-found colleagues and friends.
+International Visitors Center (IVC)—A place where you can relax, review the conference program, or hold small meetings with new-found colleagues and friends.
 A computer with Internet access is provided, and ALA volunteers will be on hand to answer questions and help you.
 The IVC will be open from Friday - Monday, 9:00-5:00pm.

 |REGISTRATION AND HOTEL INFORMATION|

 Advance registration closes on June 20.
 A letter of confirmation will be sent by email once your full payment has been received.
 Make sure to print a copy of your your registration confirmation and bring it with you for your records.